Warner Bros. Pictures is saving cinema.

 The Dune Debacle

 It is unfortunate.
 Filmmakers and partners should have received an opportunity to join the distribution plan or remove films from the calendar.
 The director believes “everything should be back to a new normal next fall.”
 Perhaps Warner Bros. did the math and came to a different conclusion.
-Regardless, Warner Bros. could have handled it better while respecting the director and partner production company.
+Regardless, Warner Bros. could have handled it better while respecting the director and the partner production company.

 Does same-day release increase piracy?

-One of Villeneuve’s biggest concerns with the TimeWarner method is same-day release at home and in theaters will increase piracy.
+One of Villeneuve’s biggest concerns with the Time Warner method is that same-day releases at home and in theaters will increase piracy.
 He might be right.
-TorrentFreak’s 2021 most pirated lists show same-day release films consistently in the top five.
+TorrentFreak’s 2021 most-pirated lists feature same-day release films consistently in the top five.
 Warner Bros.
-Pictures take four of the top six spots for the week ending March 1.
+Pictures takes four of the top six spots for the week ending March 1.
 More on that in a moment.

 Tenet wouldn’t come back to the pirated top ten until the week ending November 30.
 That week it would land at number two and then spend the next three weeks at number one.
 Wonder Woman 84 knocks it off Christmas week.
 Why did Tenet make a comeback?
 The film didn’t arrive on DVD or streaming until December 15.
 It’s likely someone managed to get the DVD before the official release and converted it into a torrent.
 Higher quality torrent = increased piracy.

-It seems worth noting Tom and Jerry, The Little Things, Wonder Woman 84, and Judas and the Black Messiah are among the top six most pirated films of the week ending March 1.
+It seems worth noting that Tom and Jerry, The Little Things, Wonder Woman 84, and Judas and the Black Messiah are among the top six most pirated films of the week ending March 1.
 Those same films are in the top six at the box office.
-The big unanswered question is are people continuing to subscribe to HBOMax, go to the movies, and pirate?
+The big unanswered question is whether people are continuing to subscribe to HBOMax, go to the movies, and pirate?
 We know WW84 provided a surge in subscriptions, but has that held?
 We likely won’t know until AT&T’s Q1 earnings report.

 Piracy versus the Theater Attendee Problem